geoext/geoext3-ws/src/meta/development-environment.md

   have to accomplish.
 * [Node.js](https://nodejs.org/en/), so that you can run the workshop examples.
   Node.js will also install `npm`, which we will use to install workshop dependencies and to serve the workshop slides as HTML.
-If you are on linux, we have made excellent experiences with [`nvm`](https://github.com/creationix/nvm#node-version-manager---) to install various versions of Node.js.
+If you are on Linux, we have had excellent experience with [`nvm`](https://github.com/creationix/nvm#node-version-manager---) to install various versions of Node.js.

 ## Preparation steps